builtwithrobots/roleboost/docs/CANDIDATE_ASSET_PRODUCTION_SKILL.md

 Use clean, minimal icons to anchor each stat visually.
 Google-style icons are acceptable and preferred over decorative or thematic clip art.
 One icon per proof point maximum.
 Icons must be functional, not decorative -- their job is to give the eye a landing point, not to add personality or theme.

 **Visual direction:**
-- Dark professional background (do not specify exact hex -- let NotebookLM choose within that constraint)
+- Background: use the background tier assigned in the candidate's Identity Snapshot.
+Light tier: off-white or warm white, professional register.
+Dark tier: deep and professional.
+Neutral tier: mid-gray or deep cool gray.
+Do not specify exact hex -- let NotebookLM choose within that constraint.
+State the selected tier explicitly in the prompt so NotebookLM has no ambiguity.
 - Font pairing: left to NotebookLM, but must be clean, readable at a glance, and carry authority.
 No decorative or display fonts.
 - Typography hierarchy: specify roles only (hero stat size, section label size, body content size) -- do not specify exact sizes
 - Accent colors: no more than three.
 Name which element receives the primary accent to control visual hierarchy.

 **Do NOT lines -- required at the close of every infographic prompt:**
-- "Do NOT use light or pastel colors."
 - "Do NOT use more than three accent colors total."
 - "Do NOT use decorative dividers, background textures, or ornamental elements."
 - "Do NOT include a photo placeholder."